focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Add a timeout on dragging after double clicks (to avoid being too sensitive)
 + Fix a bug with not colorising text loaded externally
 + Tokenizer:
     + Identifiers can start with _